DCHS staff must identify and record communication needs and make reasonable adjustments with service users

 For latest information and updates visit NHS England.

-- Translate webpage content into a variety of different languages
+- Translate the website into a different language

 NHS England have developed a really useful set of resources which hosts all the information needed for you to understand the standards and how to support someone with communication needs.